SteveBarnett/Remixing/_thinking/zen/awakening-to-zen.md

 - It is fundamental that we can't help anybody until we first help ourselves.
 Until we have enough, we have nothing to spare.
     - [I don't agree with this.
 Or maybe the framing that someone has to be "finished" before helping someone else]
 - When there is no struggle in life, when things are provided, then a deep boredom can set in, a real inner dissatisfaction.
-There's nothing to strive for anymore and this provides its own pain,
+There's nothing to strive for any more and this provides its own pain.

 #### Mind-Altering Drugs: Commentary and Reflections